ssherman/lakes/README.md

 # get a list of all public texas lakes
 texas_lakes.list

-# get very details information about a specific lake
+# get very detailed information about a specific lake
 texas_lakes.get_details('name of lake')
 ```
 ## Development